Dapp-Learning-DAO/Dapp-Learning/basic/42-merkle-distributor-airdrop/README.md

 - ERC721LazyMintWith712
   In the above example, we create signature with a parameter maybe friendly to machine but not that friendly to humans.
 Moreover, when Metamask pops up for signing we do not know what is being signed.
 We prefer a more structured, more readable scheme for us to see what data will be signed.
 EIP-712 address this point; It can display the data to be signed to user, and the generated signature will be verified by smart contract.
 The whole process is similiar to that in ERC721LazyMint.

-  Here is a example for creating signature by EIP-712:
+  Here is an example for creating signature by EIP-712:

   ```js
   // Domain